How do I sell more books?

 Now, why not start a second blog and double your side income and book exposure?
 Balcony gardening, cooking with lentils or perhaps iPhone photography?
 (I think I might steal this last one for myself!)

-The second answer is also a blog angle and it is to look at the main topics or themes in your books.
+The second answer is also a blogging angle and it is to look at the main topics or themes in your books.

 Vampire myths and legends, life in Regency times or the famous people and history of the town or city where the book is set.